williamcorney/alldebridstreamingmac/README.md

 I have totally overhauled the original script installation process to use bash rather than javascript and I've bundled it all up in a nice gui installer

+You need to separately have node.js installed on your system.
+You can download install from node.js website

 Credits to Andy Portmen and Alldebrid for the framework of code necessary to make this work.